-Building and works within a Waterway and Coastal Protection Area must satisfy all of the following:

-- (a) avoid or mitigate impact on natural values; - (b) mitigate and manage adverse erosion, sedimentation and runoff impacts on natural values: - (c) avoid or mitigate impacts on riparian or littoral vegetation; - (d) maintain natural streambank and streambed condition, (where it exists); - (e) maintain in-stream natural habitat, such as fallen logs, bank overhangs, rocks and trailing vegetation; - (f) avoid significantly impeding natural flow and drainage; - (g) maintain fish passage (where applicable); - (h) avoid landfilling of wetlands; - (i) works are undertaken generally in accordance with 'Wetlands and Waterways Works Manual' (DPIWE, 2003) and "Tasmanian Coastal Works Manual" (DPIPWE, Page and Thorp, 2010), and the unnecessary use of machinery within watercourses or wetlands is avoided.
+A1 P1 Building and works within a Waterway and Coastal Protection Area must be within a building area on a plan of Building and works within a Waterway and Coastal Protection Area must satisfy all of the following: The title does not contain a building area as referred to in A1, so assessment against the Performance Criteria P1 is required. subdivision approved under this planning scheme. (a) avoid or mitigate impact on natural values; (b) mitigate and manage adverse erosion, sedimentation and runoff impacts on natural The development is located near and uphill from Great Lake and is separated from the lake edge by a road. values; (c) avoid or mitigate impacts on riparian or littoral vegetation; There are no protected species or communities identified on the site.
+The applicant has indicated that vegetation removal will be limited to the minimum required for (d) maintain natural streambank and streambed condition, (where it exists); construction and bushfire management purposes. (e) maintain in-stream natural habitat, such as fallen logs, bank overhangs, rocks and trailing vegetation; The wastewater system design, with black water to be contained and pumped for disposal offsite, greatly reduces potential risk of pollutants to enter Great Lake. (f) avoid significantly impeding natural flow and drainage;(g) maintain fish passage The greywater system has been designed with consideration of the environment including proximity to the lake, with very low application rates. (where applicable); (h) avoid landfilling of wetlands; (i) works are undertaken generally in accordance with It is also noted that the wastewater design report has is considered satisfactory by Council's Environmental Health Officer and plumbing approval will be required from Council Wetlands and Waterways Works Manual' (DPIWE, 2003) and "Tasmanian Coastal Works Manual" (DPIPWE, Page and Thorp, 2010), and the unnecessary use of machinery The proposal will have no impact on riparian vegetation or directly on a waterway or within watercourses or wetlands is avoided.
+Overall the proposal is considered to be in accordance with Performance Criteria P1.